Leon del Muerte

 Leon del Muerte (born 1977) is a musician living in Portland, Oregon, USA.
-He is a founding member, guitarist and vocalist of the band Murder Construct.
-He is a guitarist in Terrorizer LA and Lightbreaker, vocalist in Impaled, and was previously involved with the bands Nails, Exhumed, Nausea LA, Intronaut, Phobia and Artificium Sanguis.
+He is a guitarist, a vocalist, and also a founding member of the band Murder Construct.
+He is a guitarist in Terrorizer LA, and Lightbreaker vocalist in Impaled, and he was previously involved with the bands Nails, Exhumed, Nausea LA, Intronaut, Phobia, and Artificium Sanguis.

+He is also the creator of 3 fonts; GoreFont-II, Solstice Of Suffering, and Incantation under the name Grave Tech.